Passports, Visas and Driving Licences: ICAO 9303 and Security Printing

 For a forensic document examiner, the chip examination workflow begins with a contactless card reader and specialist software (PassiveAuth, JMRTD, or proprietary border-system tools).
 A failed Passive Authentication or Active Authentication result is a forensic indicator of electronic data manipulation and must be reported alongside the physical examination findings.

-The biographical data page of a contemporary ICAO 9303-compliant passport concentrates more security-printing technology per square centimetre than any other document in ordinary civilian use.
+The biographical data page of a contemporary ICAO 9303-compliant passport concentrates a high density of security-printing technology in a small area.
 The specific combination of features varies by issuing state but the ICAO 9303 minimum specifications (combined with the recommendations from the ICAO NTWG, the Technical Advisory Group on Machine Readable Travel Documents) produce a common core across major-issuing states.

 The Indian passport (redesigned series from 2021) carries: a laser-engraved portrait and biographical data (laser engraving burns the printed layers to produce a permanent, tactile record resistant to the chemical bleaching attacks that affect inkjet-over-paper designs); a colour-shift OVI ghost portrait in the lower right of the biographical page; microprinting in the page border and in the background security print; UV-fluorescent security printing in a pattern visible under 365 nm UV across the biographical page surface; and a polycarbonate data page (replacing the earlier laminated paper page) in which the biographical data is embedded within the polycarbonate layers rather than printed on the surface, making delamination attacks that allow photo substitution unsuccessful because the portrait is within the material rather than on it.

-The UK passport (redesigned 2019, manufactured by De La Rue) uses a similar polycarbonate laser-engraved biographical page and adds a KINEGRAM holographic foil patch on the biographical page and on the inside front cover.
+The UK passport (redesigned 2019, manufactured by Thales/Gemalto) uses a similar polycarbonate laser-engraved biographical page and adds a KINEGRAM holographic foil patch on the biographical page and on the inside front cover.
 The KINEGRAM shifts between a gold-tinted Royal coat of arms and a full-colour image of the holder depending on the viewing angle.
+The AFIS systems that process biometric fingerprint data from these passports at border control represent the digital infrastructure that the document's physical security is designed to protect.
 The US passport (redesigned 2021, manufactured by the US Government Publishing Office's Security and Intelligent Documents Unit) uses a polycarbonate laser-engraved data page with a colour-shifting electronic-pattern OVI element, UV-fluorescent inkings across all biographical data fields, and a microprinted border.
 German passports (Bundesdruckerei) use a similar polycarbonate architecture with KINEGRAM, laser engraving, and a microprinted security laminate.

 Visa labels (affixed to passport pages by consular officers) carry their own security features: for Schengen visas, the Schengen visa sticker (produced by the EU's centralised security printer) carries a KINEGRAM stripe, OVI numeral, guilloché background pattern, UV-fluorescent security inks, and laser-personalised holder data.
 Indian visas (affixed by Indian Missions abroad) carry a security laminate with holographic elements and microprinting.